-11. ZERO SUBJECT ENROLLMENT
+11. ZERO SUBJECT ENROLMENT AND RETENTION OF STUDY PLACE\

-If you do not wish to take any subject in a semester (including the summer term for those programmes having compulsory summer term as specified in the definitive programme document), you must seek approval from your Department to retain your study place by submitting your application via eStudent before the start of the semester and in any case not later than the end of the add/drop period.
-Otherwise, your registration and student status with the University will be withdrawn.
-The semesters during which you are allowed to take zero subject will be counted towards the maximum period of registration for the programme concerned.
+If you do not wish to take any subject in a semester, you must seek approval from your Department to retain your study place\ by submitting your application via eStudent before the start of the semester and in any case not later than the end of the add / drop period.
+Otherwise, your student status with the University will be withdrawn.
+Please also refer to section "Discontinuation of Study" for further details.
+Unless otherwise approved, the semesters during which you are allowed to take zero subject will be counted towards the total period of registration for the programme concerned.